faizaan1abd/mslearn-openai/Instructions/Labs/Standalone-lab2.md

     ./dotnet-install.sh --version 8.0.404 --install-dir $DOTNET_ROOT
     ```

-    >**Note**: These commands download and prepare the official `.NET` installation script, grant it execute permissions, and install the required .NET SDK version (8.0.404) in the `$DOTNET_ROOT` directory as we dont have the admin privileges to install it globally.
+    >**Note**: These commands download and prepare the official `.NET` installation script, grant it execute permissions and install the required .NET SDK version (8.0.404) in the `$DOTNET_ROOT` directory as we dont have the admin privileges to install it globally.

 1. Enter the following command to restore the workload.